Everyone's telling you to integrate AI. Here's what that actually means.

 The chasm

-I wrote this on our homepage a few weeks ago and I'll write it again here, because it's the whole thing.
-The gap between "I know AI exists" and "AI is actually running my business day-to-day" is a chasm.
-Crossing it is the entire game.
+I wrote this on our home page a few weeks back.
+I'll write it here too.
+It's the whole point.
+The gap between "I know AI exists" and "AI runs my business day to day" is huge.
+Crossing it is the whole game.

-Here's what the chasm looks like on a real business.
-Imagine a real estate agent in a small market.
+Here is the gap on a real business.
+Picture a real estate agent in a small town.
 Over the weekend, 15 new leads come in from Realtor.ca.
-They need qualifying.
-They need a first-touch email that sounds like a person.
-A few need calendar holds for Monday.
-A couple need a quick property-matching search so the agent can reply with three decent options instead of a generic brochure.
-Monday morning, the agent has 15 leads, three hours of meetings, school drop-off, and a listing appointment at eleven.
-Someone tells them to integrate AI into their workflow.
+They need to be sorted.
+Each lead needs a first email that sounds human.
+A few need a Monday slot on the calendar.
+A couple need a quick home search.
+Then the agent can send three good picks, not a flat brochure.
+Monday morning hits.
+The agent has 15 leads.
+Three hours of meetings.
+School drop-off.
+A listing at eleven.
+Someone tells them to add AI to their day.
 Okay.
 Which tool.
 Which API.
-Connected to which inbox.
+Hooked to which inbox.
 Checking which calendar.
 Writing in whose voice.
-Escalating to the agent when.
-That's the gap.
-Nobody who is yelling "integrate AI" is answering those questions for that agent.
-That's why most of them don't do it.
+Handing back to the agent when.
+That is the gap.
+No one who yells "add AI" is giving that agent real answers.
+That is why most do not do it.

 Why most tools don't close it

-Look at what's on offer and you see two shapes, and neither of them crosses the gap.
+Look at what's on sale and you see two kinds of tools.
+Neither one crosses the gap.

-The first shape is the narrow-slice tool.
-Calendly schedules a meeting.
-ChatGPT writes a draft if you paste in the prompt.
+Shape one is the small tool.
+Calendly books a time.
+ChatGPT writes a draft if you paste a prompt.
 Jasper helps with marketing copy.
-Each one solves one sub-step of the workflow.
-That's useful.
-It is also tiny.
+Each one fixes one step.
+That helps.
+It is still tiny.
 Back to the real estate agent.
-Calendly books a time if the lead clicks the link, but something still has to decide whether this lead is worth a time slot, draft the first email, check against the MLS, and remember to follow up on Thursday.
-A narrow-slice tool covers one of eight moves.
-The other seven are still on the owner's plate.
-The second shape is the full-replace pitch.
-Some vendor says the AI will run your whole business.
-Fire your assistant.
+Calendly books a time if the lead clicks the link.
+But someone still has to pick if the lead is worth a slot.
+Someone has to write the first email.
+Someone has to check the MLS.
+Someone has to follow up on Thursday.
+The tool covers one of eight moves.
+The other seven sit with the owner.
+Shape two is the full swap pitch.
+A vendor says the AI will run your whole shop.
+Fire your help.
 Let the model decide.
-That's not grounded in how anyone I know actually operates.
-Real businesses have judgment calls that need a human, client relationships that live in an owner's head, and a thousand small exceptions that don't fit a demo.
+That is not how real shops work.
+Real shops have hard calls that need a human.
+Client trust lives in the owner's head.
+Small odd cases pop up all day.
+Those do not fit a demo.

 Neither shape crosses the chasm.
 The narrow slice leaves you doing most of the work.
 The full replace asks you to pretend the work doesn't require judgment.
 Both leave the buyer stuck on the same side they started on.